cosmos/sdk-tutorials/academy/2-main-concepts/events.md

 * [Modules](./modules.md)
 * [Protobuf](./protobuf.md)

-You can find some a code examples at the end of this section in which events are implemented in the checkers blockchain.
+You can find some code examples at the end of this section, in which events are implemented in the checkers blockchain.

 </HighlightBox>